CrystarRay/TTG-Tech-Task/README.md

 # TTG-Tech-Task
-I am going to use android native Kotlin to implement this task.
+I am going to use the Android native programming language **Kotlin** to simulate and implement this task.
+And we use **Firebase** API- firestore database to save the data.
 ## Authentication and Interface Overview
 Before diving into the specifics of our application, it's crucial to address the initial authentication process.
 We utilize **Firebase** for user authentication, which seamlessly integrates with our Firestore database.
 The unique `UserID` plays a pivotal role in this process, although its creation isn't immediately necessary.